Gauged Quintessence

 where $m$ is the mass of the lightest charged particle.
 In our case, since the quintessence is the only one charged by the $U(1)_\text{Dark}$ gauge symmetry, it is the quintessence mass $m_{\phi}$.
 Thus it constrains the $g_X$.

-The $g_X$ and $m_X$ are not independent as $m_X \approx g_X \phi$, and the present day $\phi$ value is determined by the excursion of $\phi$ that depends on the shape of the potential and initial conditions.
+The $g_X$ and $m_X^{}$ are not independent as $m_X^{} \approx g_X \phi$, and the present day $\phi$ value is determined by the excursion of $\phi$ that depends on the shape of the potential and initial conditions.
 Furthermore, the Ratra-Peebles potential has a tracking behavior, so a wide range of the initial conditions converges to the common late-time solution \cite{Steinhardt:1999nw}.
-This is even true under the presence of the gauge potential if $V_\text{gauge}$ is subdominant in the recent universe.
-Therefore, the actual allowed parameter space of the model with a specific potential may be limited.
+This is even true under the presence of the $V_{\text{gauge}}$, if $V_\text{gauge}$ is subdominant in the recent universe.
+Therefore, the actually allowed parameter space of the model with a specific potential may be limited.

 The blue region in Fig.~\ref{fig:constraint} shows the parameter space with the Ratra-Peebles potential that shows the tracking behavior.
-While there is wider parameter space if we do not require the tracking behavior, those with the tracking would not stretch much from the given blue region (with $w_\text{eff} = -0.97$ to $-0.65$).
-There is one to one correspondence between the $\alpha$ and the present equation of state since the present equation of state of the quintessence with the Ratra-Peebles potential only depends on $\alpha$ if the gauge boson induced terms are small compared to the $V_0$ and the quintessence is under the tracking.
+While there is wider parameter space if we do not require the tracking behavior, those with the tracking would not stretch much from the given blue region (with $w_\text{eff} = -0.97$ to $-0.65$) when $\alpha$ is an order of $0.1 - 1$.
+There is a one-to-one correspondence between the $\alpha$ and the present equation of state since the present equation of state of the quintessence with the Ratra-Peebles potential only depends on $\alpha$ if the gauge boson induced terms are small compared to the $V_0$, and the quintessence is under the tracking.